abdusabri/bit-docs/content/tutorial/react-tutorial.md

 exported 1 components to scope wonderwoman.diana
 ```

-Once the you exported the component, you can see it on your Scope on [bitsrc.io](https://bitsrc.io).
+Once the component is exported, you can see it in your Scope at [bitsrc.io](https://bitsrc.io).

 If you [check status](/docs/cli-status.html), you can see the component is not displayed.
 Bit has created a copy of the component, along with all its dependencies, the component is now hosted in your remote Scope.